msmith/prompt/README.md

 desc "Move"

-variable :direction, "A cardinal direction", %w(north east south west)
+param :direction, "A cardinal direction", %w(north east south west)

 command "go :direction", "Walk in the specified direction" do |direction|
   puts "You walked #{direction} and were eaten by a grue."